tomas-langer/helidon-graal-vm/README.md

 Run `mvn clean package -P native-image-docker` to build a Linux docker image.

-Run `docker run -d --name helidon-native -p 8099:8099 helidon/example-graal:1.0.0-SNAPSHOT` to run the Docker container based on the image
+Run `docker run --name helidon-native -p 8099:8099 helidon/example-graal:1.0.0-SNAPSHOT` to run the Docker container based on the image

 See configuration of docker plugin in profile `native-image-docker` in `pom.xml`